 Most of the time, your lower body will do the bulk of the work but if you want it’s possible to do more with the upper body as well.
 It’s a conscious choice you can make.
 If you’re choosing to involve more of your upper body, you can likely increase the resistance a little because you’re using a more muscle mass.

-6. Makes your whole body work together
+5. Tone your whole body

 Compared to running outside or on a treadmill, an elliptical machine creates really little impact on your joints.
+For many people this means they can work out more without hurting their knees, ankles or hips because there is no sharp impact.

 This makes it less likely you’ll hurt and/or injure yourself.
 Lower injury risk means that you can do it more often and longer than other things.
 That in turn makes it more likely you’ll reach your fitness goals.